YOU are supporting the killing in Gaza, like it or not!

 Now, back to my kosher Ravioli and kosher Dunkin Donuts coffee!
 Mmmmmmm!

 We welcome opposing views and encourage anyone with answers to these questions to write us and we'll publish responsible disclosures.
 If there is an explanation for this business practice then we're anxious to hear it.
 We also don't condone hate towards anyone, so please don't send us anything racists or inflammatory.
-Once again, this is about business. - Editor
+Once again, this is about the policies and morality of the Zionist state of Israel.. and YOUR freedom to support (or not) what they do. - Editor

 I want to add something to the comments by JWalt.
 I found this item interesting: